 Management of heat illness

-If not promptly treated, a minor case of heat illness can become severe and progress to the serious forms.
+Consequently, if not promptly treated, a minor case of heat illness can become severe and progress to the serious forms.

 For a minor case of heat illness, the treatment includes:

-- Increased intake of fluids
+- At first, increasing the intake of fluids

 - Massage of the cramping areas

-- Stretching of the affected muscles
+- Lastly, stretching of the muscles

-The cramping quickly settles if a sports drink is provided.
+Overall, the cramping quickly settles if a sports drink is provided.

 Quick Note / Disclaimer